naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.25.STP.md

 4. The root ports and designated ports transition to the forwarding state, and the other ports stays in the blocking state.

 ###### Reasons for Forwarding or Blocking

+**All the root switches ports:** Forwarding
+* The root switch is always the designated switch on all connected segments

+**Each nonroot switch's root port:** Forwarding
+* This is the port through which the switch has the least cost to reach the root switch

+**Each LANs designated port:** Forwarding
+* The switch forwarding the lowest-cost BPDU onto the segment is the designated switch for that segment

+**All other working ports:** Blocking
+* The port is not used for forwarding frames, nor are any frames received on the interfaces considered for forwarding.
+BPDUs are still received.

+Port bandwidth is used to determine the cost to reach the root bridge.

+###### Default IEEE Ports Costs